 How do you book into Little Space?

 Please book your classes as before on the Third Space App.
-To use the Little Space pool for family use, members need to book a slot via the App for weekends from 2pm – 8pm.
+To use the Little Space pool for family use, members need to book a slot via the App for weekends from 2pm – 8pm and on bank holidays.
 Members do not need to book for family swimming outside of these times.
 Our pool is exclusively used for swimming lessons at various times throughout the week so please refer to the opening times for family swimming.

 If you were previously booked onto courses, a member of the team will be in touch.